-Take a look at the 8 steps of the accounting cycle:
+Take a look at the eight steps of the accounting cycle:

 The accounting process is started and completed within an accounting period, the time of preparation of the financial statements.
 Accounting periods vary and depend on several factors, but the annual period is the most common form of the accounting period.
 Lots of transactions occur and are recorded during the accounting cycle.

-Financial statements are generally prepared at year-end, which regulations often require.
-Public agencies are expected by specific dates to file the financial statements.
+Financial statements are generally prepared at year-end, as specified by the regulations.
+Public agencies are expected to file the financial statements by specific dates.
 Hence, their accounting cycle revolves around the times necessary for reporting.

 The cycle of accounting varies from that of the budget process.
 The accounting process focuses on past events and guarantees accurate documentation of the recorded financial transactions.

 Alternatively, the budget cycle is related to future operating performance and forward transaction planning.
 The cycle helps in the creation of knowledge for external customers, while the budget process is used mainly for internal management.